 Smoking kills more than 1,200 Americans every day.
 And every tobacco-related death is replaced by two new smokers under the age of 25.

-The tobacco industry spends $8.5 billion each year on marketing its products — nearly $1 million an hour.
+The tobacco industry spends $8.8 billion each year on marketing its products — just over $1 million an hour.
 An estimated $58.8 million a year is spent in Nebraska alone — more than $6,700 per hour, each and every day.